Beyond the Wall (Game of Thrones): At Winterfell

 Arya confronts Sansa about the letter Sansa wrote to persuade Robb to bend the knee to Joffrey.
 Arya accuses Sansa of mainly being concerned that she will lose face with the Northern lords if the letter is made public.
 Sansa confides in Littlefinger, who suggests that Brienne, sworn to serve both sisters, would intervene if Arya acted against Sansa.
 However, when Cersei invites Sansa to King's Landing to parley, Sansa sends Brienne as her representative and she reluctantly goes.
 Sansa searches Arya's room and finds Arya's faces.
 Arya discovers Sansa and explains her training with the Faceless Men.
 Arya says she could take Sansa's face, seemingly threatening her with the Valyrian steel dagger before instead leaving her with it.

 At Dragonstone

 Tyrion suspects Cersei will lay a trap when they meet, but counsels Daenerys to not stoop to her level.
-Daenerys grows frustrated with Tyrion's pragmatism, but he reassures her of his loyalty to her cause.
+Daenerys grows frustrated with Tyrion's idealism, but he reassures her of his loyalty to her cause.
 Tyrion further questions how Daenerys, who believes herself infertile, can establish a legacy that will outlive her.
 Daenerys replies that she will only discuss succession after she has ascended to the Iron Throne.